cesbo/help/src/content/docs/en/astra/streams/spts-epg.md

 ![Stream: Form for EPG Export Settings](https://cdn.cesbo.com/help/astra/admin-guide/stream/epg.png)

-- `XMLTV Channel ID` - use a custom channel ID instead of primary ID
+- `XMLTV Channel ID`: use a custom channel ID instead of primary ID
-- `Format` - EPG Export format:
+- `Format`: EPG Export format:
-    - `XMLTV` - this is popular format is used for storing and distributing EPG.
+    - `XMLTV`: this is popular format is used for storing and distributing EPG.
 XMLTV is compatible with various middleware and IPTV players
-    - `JSON` - useful for sending EPG to external servers or for direct use in a web application.
+    - `JSON`: useful for sending EPG to external servers or for direct use in a web application.
 For instance, it can be embedded on a website
-- `Destination` - destination for EPG Export:
+- `Destination`: destination for EPG Export:
-    - `file://` - save the EPG to a local file.
+    - `file://`: save the EPG to a local file.
 For example, using `file:///tmp/test_channel.xml` will store the EPG in the `/tmp` directory with the filename `test_channel.xml`
-    - `http://` - sending EPG using an HTTP POST request.
+    - `http://`: sending EPG using an HTTP POST request.
 On the server side, an application is required to handle the received request, such as EPG Aggregator
-- `Codepage` - decode text from received EIT packets using defined codepage.
+- `Codepage`: decode text from received EIT packets using defined codepage.
 Stored text is always encoded with UTF-8

 ## EPG Aggregator